Senators urge U.S. airlines to issue ticket refunds after bailout

 "Americans need money now to pay for basic necessities, not temporary credits towards future travel," the senators wrote.

-Economic stimulus legislation passed by Congress last week included $25 billion in cash grants and $25 billion in loans to the passenger airlines.
+Economic stimulus legislation passed by Congress last week included the cash grants to the passenger airlines.

-"The airline industry got $25 billion to keep workers on payroll – but they’re not the only ones hurting for money right now," Warren said on Twitter.
-"I want airlines to provide customers cash refunds, not just travel vouchers, for canceled flights."

-American Airlines Group Inc AAL.O said in response to the letter that the "comprehensive travel waivers we've put in place are designed to meet the full range of our customers' needs."
+American Airlines AAL.O said in response to the letter that its "comprehensive travel waivers we've put in place are designed to meet the full range of our customers' needs."

-Southwest Airlines Co LUV.Nand Delta Air Lines Inc DAL.N, which were also among carriers receiving the letters,- did not immediately comment.
-United Airlines Holdings Inc UAL.O said it was reviewing the letter and would respond.
+Southwest Airlines Co LUV.N, Delta Air Lines DAL.N and United Airlines UAL.O - which were also among carriers receiving the letters - did not immediately comment.

-The senators said they wanted the airlines to disclose "the total value of all travel vouchers and credits you have issued during the coronavirus pandemic" as well the total number of flights canceled.
+The senators said they want the airlines to disclose "the total value of all travel vouchers and credits you have issued during the coronavirus pandemic" as well the total number flights canceled.

-This month, a group representing major airlines warned that a potential 30-day domestic flight ban would require them to repay consumers for all tickets purchased within seven days if the service could not be provided even for non-refundable tickets.
-That could boost liquidity losses by $7 billion to $10 billion, the group added.
+A group representing major airlines has warned about the impact of a potential 30-day domestic flight ban because that would require them to repay consumers for all tickets purchased within seven days if the service cannot be provided even for non-refundable tickets.
+That could boost liquidity losses by $7 billion to $10 billion and make it harder to obtain credit, the group added.
 No such flight ban has been imposed.

-U.S. airlines are collectively canceling hundreds of thousands of flights.
-Southwest said on Tuesday it would cut more than 40% of flights from May 3 through June 5 amid a sharp decline in travel demand because of the pandemic.
+U.S. airlines are collectively cancelling hundreds of thousands of flights.
+Southwest said on Tuesday it will cut more than 40% of flights from May 3 through June 5 amid a sharp decline in travel demand from the pandemic.

 Other U.S. carriers have said they are cutting 60% or more of their flights, including American, United, Delta and Alaska Airlines ALK.N.